-Based on the Monitor's 14th Quarterly Report, MCSO Phase 1 compliance is not applicable.
-Phase 2 compliance is deferred.
+Based on the Monitor's 17th Quarterly Report, MCSO Phase 1 compliance is not applicable, and MCSO gained Phase 2 compliance.

-The MCSO identified the Maricopa County Superior Court East Court Building as a viable location for the PSB off site location.
+MCSO identified the Maricopa County Superior Court East Court Building as a viable location for the PSB off site location.
 This location is separate from other MCSO facilities, is easily accessible to the public, and has sufficient space for personnel to receive members of the public, allowing them to file comments and complaints.
-In February the Monitor had no objections to the utilization of this facility.
-The PSB is working with the Deputy County Manager to facilitate the capital improvements needed to house the PSB.
-The projected move-in date is June 2018.
+In February 2017, the Monitor had no objections to the utilization of this facility.
+PSB worked with the Deputy County Manager to facilitate the capital improvements needed to house PSB.
+PSB moved into the new facility in May 2018.